PackeTsar/meraki-cli/README.md

 - `--vlan 100` (integer)
 - `--enabled true` (boolean)

 Sometimes it is necessary to provide more complex values in certain arguments.
-An example of this is the `--tags` argument in this command.
+An example from the `updateDeviceSwitchPort` command is the `--tags` argument.
 The `--tags` argument requires a list (array) of items.
 You can provide this list of items at the CLI using JSON formatting.

 This will look like `--tags '["tag1", "tag2"]'` on a Unix shell or `--tags "[""tag1"", ""tag2""]"` on Windows.
 This formatting provides a JSON-parsable structure to the CLI tool which is turned into native data and sent over the API to the dashboard.
 If you want to dive deeper into how to provide JSON data at the CLI, check out the [Using --kwargs](#using---kwargs) and [Dealing with --kwargs on Windows](#dealing-with---kwargs-on-windows) sections.

 > Note: Advanced users can use the `--kwargs` option to input all optional parameters as raw JSON data.
-If needed, check out the [Using --kwargs](#using---kwargs) section for information on how to do that.
+Check out the [Using --kwargs](#using---kwargs) section for information on how to do that.

 ## Using a Config File